amanjadon54/employee-management/README.md

 # employee-management

+###CONSTRAINTS:
+    1. name should only have alphabets.
+    2. Salary should not be negative, should be numeric and must be greater than or equal to 1.
+    3. Age must be in range 18 to 100 and must be numeric.

+Logging:
-Logging: Each of the request will be assigned a logId for better debugging purpose in case of errors.
+Each of the request will be assigned a unique logId for better debugging purpose in case of errors.

 Custom Annotational Support:
 1. @RequestResponse : Logs the request and response of a controller.